 - Possible fashion advice, similar to Echo Look

-The Echo Show will of course arrive with Alexa onboard.
-It will be able to carry out the same functions as the current Echo devices, such as controlling smart home products, creating shopping baskets and telling you the day's news and weather.
+The Echo Show of course comes with Alexa onboard.
+It can carry out the same functions as the rest of the Echo device lineup, such as controlling smart home products, creating shopping baskets and telling you the day's news and weather.

-It will also be capable of making and receiving voice calls and video calls, thanks to the camera in the top.
-You will only be able to call anyone with an Echo device or a mobile device with the Alexa app installed.
+But it adds support for making and receiving voice calls and video calls, thanks to the camera in the top.
+You can only call someone with an Echo device or a mobile device with the Alexa app installed.

-Calling will allow you to contact other Echo Show users via video, using a feature called "drop-in".
+Calling allows you to contact other Echo Show users via video, using a feature called "drop-in".
 This will allow you to alert the other person that you're calling, but video isn't shown until they agree to take the video call.
 They can answer via voice only if they prefer.

 The screen can also be used to show you connected devices such as a Ring doorbell or Arlo camera.
 In that sense, the Echo Show is very much the centre of your smart home.

 The screen can also be used to deliver quick news briefings in the morning, and rather than just speak the news to you, Echo Show can display video clips from news channels and it can also be used to bring up videos from YouTube, and all you have to do is speak a command.

 As with the regular Echo, you can use the Echo Show to play music, and it has built-in access to Amazon Music Unlimited, Pandora, Spotify, iHeart Radio and TuneIn.
 Sound and speech are delivered through the two 2-inch speaker drivers, with sound processing taken care of by Dolby.
 It can also show you the lyrics.

 The Amazon Echo Show is available to order now in the US, UK and Germany.